RJVB/qtstyleplugins/README.md

 It will register as KFusion but also as Fusion, so that it replaces the built-in Fusion style in Qt builds where this style was disabled.

 Evolutions to follow:
-- add support for building via CMake
 - make the style respect the icons-in-buttons setting
-- optionally inherit KStyle from the KF5 plasma-framework
+- optionally inherit KStyle from the KF5 frameworkintegration framework